airedia/FemMetalEtherealRiffs-bot/README.md

 Purpose: Show songs, information and last updates of female-fronted rock/metal bands around the world.

 **Functionalities** :
-1. queieng songs
+1. Queieng songs
-2. play/playback
+2. Play/Playback
-3. find songs and bands by song/band or band members' names, key words, lyrics, text
+3. Find songs and bands by song/band or band members' names, key words, lyrics, text
-4. retrieve information about bands' next shows
+4. Retrieve information about bands' next shows
-5. bands' updates
+5. Bands' updates
-6. recommend artists and songs on a daily basis
+6. Recommend artists and songs on a daily basis
-7. provide lyrics on request
+7. Provide lyrics on request
-8. information about bands
+8. Information about bands

 ## Prerequisites
 1. Python